Please call (269) 927-1000 before visiting campus to be sure your needs will be met. All services are also offered remotely.

 Original Date Adopted: 04-01-2020

-- Individuals may not come to campus (or report to work if an employee) if you have the symptoms identified by the Center for Disease Control (CDC).
-You should remain at home to avoid exposure to others.
-If an employee, you should notify your supervisor and Human Resources at (269) 927-8704 as soon as possible.
+- Individuals may not come to campus if they have symptoms as identified by the Center for Disease Control (CDC).
+They should remain at home to avoid exposure to others.
+Employees should notify their supervisor and Human Resources (HR) at (269) 927-8704 as soon as possible.

-- Employees should contact your supervisor and leave work and go home or seek medical treatment if you start to become sick while working.
-If unable to drive yourself, isolate in the designated area until your transportation arrives.
+- If an individual starts to become ill while on campus, they should leave campus to go home or seek medical treatment.
+Ill individuals may be asked to leave the College.
+Employees should contact their supervisor and Human Resources to inform them of the illness as soon as reasonably possible.
+If unable to drive, isolate in the designated area until your transportation arrives.
 Contact Human Resources to inform them of your illness as soon as reasonably possible.
 The designated areas by campus are:

-- Benton Harbor campus: Wellness Center changing room in the Main Building D-Wing
+- Benton Harbor campus: Wellness Center changing room in the Main Building D-Wing, Rooms D113 & D122

 - South Haven campus: Room 126